muratkadiryilmaz/ciro-grafigi/README.md

 3. Revenues are generated using rand() % 10 + 1; (values between 1–10).

-4.The values are printed to the screen.
+4. The values are printed to the screen.

 5. Then, two types of charts are displayed:
 - Horizontal Chart: Each row represents one month; the number of stars corresponds to revenue size.